Online BSN Programs in VA: Discovering Top Schools

 Can I work while pursuing a BSN in Virginia?

-Simply put, it depends on the program you select and its scheduling flexibility.
-Some schools, such as the University of Virginia, provide part-time BSN options designed to accommodate students who want to work while completing their studies.
-In this program, online learners visit campus once a month; the rest of their coursework takes place online.
-Others may require in-person attendance but provide a curriculum with fewer courses per semester.
+It depends on the program you select and its scheduling flexibility.
+Some schools provide part-time BSN options designed to accommodate students who want to work while completing their studies.
+In these programs, online learners visit campus much less often than in a full-time program and complete much of their coursework online.
+Some programs require in-person attendance but provide a curriculum with fewer courses per semester.
+Fast-track programs like ABSNs usually offer flexible scheduling for better work-life balance since most students work in other professions.
+This is also true for some LPN to BSN bridge programs since students are usually working as nurses.

 How do BSN programs differ from other nursing programs?

-BSN programs differ from other nursing degrees in many ways, from length, to graduates salaries, and beyond.
-BSN programs can last between 12 months and four years, depending on the level of experience and type of credential you have when you begin the program, while ADN programs take an average of two years.
-Graduates of BSN programs qualify for RN positions that offer average annual salaries upwards of $70,000, while graduates of MSN programs (that require students to possess a BSN), make six figures, on average, as nurse practitioners, nurse educators, and nurse midwives.
+BSN programs differ from other nursing degrees (e.g., RN and ADNs) in many ways, including program length and potential salaries.
+BSN programs can last one to four years, depending on the level of experience and type of credential you have when you begin the program, while ADN programs take an average of two years.
+Graduates of BSN programs qualify for RN positions that offer average annual salaries upwards of $86,000, while graduates of MSN programs that require students to possess BSNs make six figures, on average as nurse practitioners, nurse educators, and nurse midwives.
+Nurses without RN licenses make an average of $59,730 per year.

 Training to become a nurse is a significant step, so if you're considering the return on investment of your education, you're not alone.
 The data below can help you decide.
 In Virginia, registered nurses earn between $63,710 and $115,120, with an average salary of $84,100.
 However, keep in mind that salaries vary by location.
 In Harrisonburg, nurses earn between $61,270 and $122,730, with an average of $78,610.
 In the Blacksburg-Christiansburg-Radford region, the lowest earners make $55,280, the average earn $77,350, and the highest earn $95,370.
 Additionally, if you're concerned about job prospects after graduation, the data we compiled can provide insight into the future landscape.
 In Virginia, there will be a 4.30% increase in jobs, equating to 4,160 new positions annually.
 Nationwide, 193,100 new jobs will be added per year, representing a 5.60% increase.
 For more details, review the following tables.